 The Company presents basic and diluted earnings per share ("EPS") data for its common stock.
 Basic EPS is calculated by dividing the net income attributable to stockholders of the Company by the weighted average number of shares of common stock outstanding during the period.
-Diluted EPS is determined by adjusting the net income attributable to stockholders of the Company and the weighted average number of shares of common stock outstanding during the period for the effects of all dilutive potential common shares, including awards under stock-based compensation arrangements.
+Diluted EPS is determined by adjusting the net income attributable to stockholders of the Company and the weighted average number of shares of common stock outstanding during the period.
+Diluted EPS is outstanding during the period for the effects of all dilutive potential common shares, including awards under stock-based compensation arrangements.